Introduction

 Breast Cancer

 One of the most prevalent cancers in women is breast cancer.
-After age 40, routine mammography and self-examinations aid in early detection.
+After age 40, routine mammography and self-examinations help detect breast cancer early.
+Maintaining a healthy lifestyle, managing weight, and limiting alcohol intake can further reduce the risk.
+Early diagnosis significantly increases treatment success and helps women maintain long-term well-being.

 Heart Disease